cortsf/jkl/README.md

 After choosing action/s with `j`:
 ![alt text](https://github.com/cortsf/jkl/blob/main/jkl2.png?raw=true)

+# Note on the program's name (`jkl`)
+It's not a joke.
+These three consecutive keys used to write the program name on a terminal, the `<Control-J>` you can use to submit the program on most terminals, and any of the (most likely to be used) `j`,`k`,`l` actions, can be pressed in sequence with a gesture of the hand, that doesn't even qualifies as writing.
+It takes less than a second to use this command, if you memorize at least the action/s that you use the most.

 # Extra deps
 Only `s - scan` requires [git-secrets](https://github.com/awslabs/git-secrets).
 You have to provide a secrets provider, using for example: